lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 		has(player, water);
   };
 ```
-Any potential triggers.
-That is, things that should occur but don't neccessarily have an event that starts it.
+Any potential triggers -- things that should occur but don't neccessarily have an event that starts it.
 ```LISP
   trigger know_water_source(player : player, other : player, water : water, location : location) {
 	precondition: